datacraft-dsc/DEPs/7/README.md

 - Storage agents should reject requests (status 401) in the case of authentication failure
 - Storage agents should reject requests (status 403) in the case of authorisation failure
 - Storage agents must reject (status 404) requests to upload a non-existent asset
-- Storage agents should validate the content hash of uploaded data against the `contentHash` field of the asset metadata if this exists, and reject uplad with status 400 if the hash value is incorrect.
+- Storage agents should validate the content hash of uploaded data against the `contentHash` field of the asset metadata if this exists, and reject upload with status 400 if the hash value is incorrect.
 - Storage agents may store a single instance of data where multiple assets have the same content hash (e.g. by using content-addressed storage)